 My vision in creating Lincoln Performance and Sports Medicine was to offer the best possible service to my patients, and I can only do that if I am as dedicated to my craft as they are to theirs.
 There is so much discussion of “purpose” within the world of entrepreneurship and personal growth, and I have concluded that my purpose is to help others reach theirs.
 Injuring my back was devastating.
 I had dedicated nearly half my life at that point to basketball.
 Thousands of hours.
 I know intimately how pain can hold someone back mentally and physically.
 That being said, I also understand the drive for ultimate performance.
 We can have both — we don’t have to stop at eliminating pain, we can also pursue excellence in sport, business and life.

 “It is my goal that after meeting me you feel that someone has genuinely listened to you, understands your situation and sincerely cares about helping you achieve your goals in the most effective way possible.”Dr. Tyler Ideus

 All of this being said, you wouldn’t know me at all if I didn’t tell you about three important aspects of myself outside of this practice.
 My wife, Katelyn, has been and continues to be a true partner in life and business, an amazing mother and the brand strategist for this practice.
 We have three people who we work every day to make proud — our children.
 Bobby, Anna June and Ileen are the reason Lincoln Performance and Sports Medicine exists and continues to strive for excellence.
-Finally, I am a proud smalltown Nebraskan who serves as the fourth generation farmer for Ideus Farms in Filley, Neb.
+Finally, I am a proud smalltown Nebraskan who serves as the fourth generation farmer for Ideus Ag, LLC, in Filley, Neb.